denp1/bfjs/README.md

 The script runs as a [bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet).
 To convert the javascript to a bookmarklet, two steps are required.
-  * Minifiy bfpie.js using a minifier that doesn't leave newlines in the source, such as an instance of  [YUI Compressor](http://refresh-sf.com/yui/).
+  * Minifiy bfpie.js using a minifier that doesn't leave newlines in the source, such as an instance of  [YUI Compressor](http://refresh-sf.com/yui/) and prepend 'javascript:' to it.
 Or simply copy the contents of the minified version.
   * Create a bookmark in your browser, enter the result of the minification into the address field.
 Works on Chrome, Firefox and Safari on MacOS, and Windows (except for Safari which wouldn't accept the bookmark on Windows).

 To use it, go to a "Win Only Market" (i.e. not any form of Handicap market or other variant) such as football Match Odds, or Correct Score and click on the bookmark.